-In this online course you will be given an introduction to the theory and principles of Integrated Water Management (IWM) and will investigate the conceptual frameworks used to critically analyse water management problems and identify sustainable solutions.
+In this online training course you will be given an introduction to the theory and principles of Integrated Water Management (IWM) and will investigate the conceptual frameworks used to critically analyse water management problems and identify sustainable solutions.

 The course will demonstrate the relevance of context-specific interventions and stakeholder participation essential to IWM in practice.
 A diverse range of practitioner led case studies will also allow you to gain an applied knowledge of IWM.

 By the end of this online course, participants will have gained knowledge of the fundamental aspects of IWM, including:

 You do not need a background in water to enrol.
 You simply need a passion and interest in looking to the bigger picture and in driving positive change.

 The online course includes:

 This online course encourages the understanding and application of IWM theory and principles.
 Employees who undertake this course will have gained knowledge in:

 Participants will also be introduced to a global group of participants, for peer-to-peer sharing of scenarios, challenges and initiatives, as well as future network building.